Trade marketing: Current trends in trade marketing

-Shopkeepers and retailers are becoming more and more profit margin oriented.
-They seek to extract maximum margins from one company, by quoting higher margins being given to a competitor company.

 A current trend in trade marketing is the focus on customer data.
-According to a research conducted by Deloitte in 2016, digital experiences and interactions influence customer spending.
+According to research conducted by Deloitte in 2016, digital experiences and interactions influence customer spending.
 This tendency has been noticed by retailers and it has affected their strategies.
-Retailers focus their efforts into e-mail, mobile and social media marketing activities in order to deliver personalized consumer experiences.
+Retailers focus their efforts on e-mail, mobile, and social media marketing activities in order to deliver personalized consumer experiences.
 Therefore, marketers have to create comprehensive trade marketing strategies that will be based on customer data, aimed also at the delivery of personalized customer experiences which influence sales and purchasing behaviors.

 Shopper marketing

-Shopper marketing may be included in trade marketing, therefore the shopper being another target for trade marketing managers, while it can also be considered as a separate discipline.
-Some of the activities to increase demand at shopper level include setting the right planogram, price announcements such as inserts, use of point of purchase materials, alternatively called promotional material.
+Shopper marketing may be included in trade marketing, therefore the shopper is another target for trade marketing managers, while it can also be considered as a separate discipline.
+Some of the activities to increase demand at the shopper level include setting the right planogram, price announcements such as inserts, and use of point-of-purchase materials, alternatively called promotional material.